If you want to learn more about Bypass Shocks, AccuTune Offroad are he experts that can help you choose the best bypass shocks.

 Can a bypass shock have too much flow?

-Yes, it could have too much tuneability that goes unused.
-But at this point we have not encountered a situation where the bypass tubes flowed more than we could tune.
-If the shock is too soft and can’t be made stiff enough by revalving, there’s likely another problem such as the shock being too small, or the motion ratio being too aggressive.
+Yes, in theory, a bypass shock could have more tunability than you actually need.
+However, in our experience, we haven’t encountered a situation where the bypass tubes flowed more oil than could be effectively tuned.
+If your shock feels too soft and can’t be made stiffer through revalving, the issue usually lies elsewhere—such as the shock being undersized or the suspension’s motion ratio being too aggressive.

-Do piggyback shocks offer more cooling that remote reservoirs?
+Do piggyback shocks offer better cooling than remote reservoirs?

 Reservoir Cooling